wasfapp/mobily-api/README.md

 ## Quickstart

-### TO USE APi AFTER DOWNLOAD
+### TO USE Api AFTER DOWNLOAD
- In order to use Mobily API, you must take the following steps:
+ In order to use Mobily Api, you must take the following steps:
  1. Registration on the site through the following steps:

     1. Go to the following link: **[`mobily.ws`](http://www.mobily.ws/sms/index.php)**
-    2. Go to page (now) at the top of the page
+    2. Go to page (Register now) at the top of the page
     3. Enter the information
     5. Enable sender name to send messages
- 2. Download the Mobily API and install it in your system
+ 2. Download the Mobily Api and install it in your system
- 3. We enter user information (APIKEY or mobile and password).
-This information is provided to you by the site In the function setInfo defines user information
+ 3. Insert user information (ApiKEY or mobile and password) ,this information's is provided to you by the site In the function setInfo defines user information

-### Mobily API Portals
+### Mobily Api Portals
-We provide many services that make it easy to use the api, and these some of the services:
+We provide many services that make it easy to use the api, and these are some our of the services:
 1. send sms
 2. send sms using message template
 3. sending sms directly